KlausAlGhul/klausalghul/README.md

 # Web Developer

-* Creation of a website of any complexity
+* Creation a website of any complexity
 * Creation of architecture, code optimization
 * Site layout and installation on CMS
 * Development of plugins and parsers